Policy and Advocacy

 How policy is developed

-Policy is drafted and comprehensively referenced by our expert cancer control advisory committees, internally reviewed by the principal Public Health Committee or the Supportive Care Committee and peer-reviewed by independent external experts.
+Policy is drafted and comprehensively referenced by our expert cancer control advisory committees, internally reviewed by the principal Public Health Committee, the Supportive Care Committee or the Health Services Advisory Committee and peer-reviewed by independent external experts.

-Cancer Council Australia has developed a web-based wiki platform for developing, revising and publishing up-to-date policy documents.
+Cancer Council Australia has developed an online platform for developing, revising and publishing up-to-date policy documents.
 The wiki platform allows Cancer Council Australia to continuously update policy as new evidence becomes available or if the policy environment changes.
 The National Cancer Prevention Policy is available on the wiki platform, along with a number of position statements.
-All Cancer Council Australia policy documents will be transitioning to the wiki platform in the near future.